top of page

 I joined Neverless at day zero as Creative Director and Marketing Lead.

 At a startup, most of the budget goes into the product, not marketing.
+So we relied on ingenuity over spend, and content became king.

 We built a younger audience that usually ignores finance or finds saving chat boring, by meeting people where they already were: Instagram, TikTok, Discord, Zealy and X.